AI-in-Hand/platform/README.md

 ## Usage

 ### API Endpoints

 The provided Postman collection encompasses all the necessary routes and variables, facilitating extensive testing and interaction with the platform.

 ### WebSocket Communication

 Outlines the process for establishing WebSocket connections (`/v1/ws/{user_id}/{agency_id}/{session_id}`) for real-time interactions.

+## Contributing

+We welcome contributions from the open-source community!
+If you'd like to contribute to the AI in Hand Platform, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them with descriptive commit messages
+4. Push your changes to your forked repository
+5. Submit a pull request to the main repository

+Please ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## Areas for Improvement

 Enhance exception handling, security measures, documentation quality (e.g. docstrings), testing robustness.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Disclaimer

+Please note that this is an open-source project and is currently in active development.
+While we strive to maintain a high level of quality, there may be bugs or issues present.
+Use at your own risk.